AdamSchaible/MSU_Denver/CS 1030 Computer Science Principles (Spring 2020)/Project 1/README.md

 **VERSION or DATE:** 2/13/2020

+**PROBLEMS THAT NEED ADDRESSING:** These programs allow for users to enter in incorrect inputs, which would result in an unhandled exception.
+Having the program be resistant to these types of errors was not part of the requirements for this project.

 **USER INSTRUCTIONS:**
 1) Install Python 3 if not allready installed then follow the installation instructions from the article ["Install Python 3"](https://installpython3.com/).